 - Work with researchers to ensure oats continue to be a healthy and safe component of the food chain.

-- Increase oat returns for the Canadian oat growers through new variety development and crop input usage, and new or improved health claims.
+- Increase oat returns for Western Canadian oat growers through new variety development, crop input usage, and new or improved health claims.

-- Promote the development of oat varieties that allow for better agronomic traits.
+- Promote the development of oat varieties that allow for better agronomic traits including yield.

-- Fund the research of new products, processes and uses for the development of high value oat end-uses.
+- Fund the research of new products, processes and applications for the development of high value oat end-uses.

 - Participate in, and encourage, research projects that have potential to increase oats in livestock rations.

 Strategic Priority #2